19 things to buy for your kitchen during Prime Day | CNN Underscored

 Instant Pot Duo Plus ($54.95, originally $119.99; amazon.com)

 You can now get all the magic of an Instant Pot, which can be used as anything from a pressure cooker to a slow cooker and rice cooker, for just under $55, its lowest price ever.
-The Instant Pot Duo Nova is also now marked down to the lowest price we’ve seen in months at just $49.95, and you can consider it more of a beginner’s model to the one above.
+The Instant Pot Duo Nova is also now marked down to the lowest price we’ve seen in months at just $49.95.

 Lots of other Instant Pot appliances are discounted up to 50% off too here.